Yiming-Gao/Udacity_Intro_to_Deep_Learning/DS_questions.md

-### 1. What are the advantages and disadvantages of neural networks?
+### 1. What are the advantages and disadvantages of KNN?

 Advantages: K-Nearest Neighbors have a nice intuitive explanation, and then tend to work very well for problems where comparables are inherently indicative.
 For example, you could build a kNN housing price model by modeling on other houses in the area with similar number of bedrooms, floor space, etc.